MeijiIshinIsLame/Discord-Kindle-Flex/README.md

-This was a program made for me to set my kindle book progress as a discord status.
-I later found out that logging into discord as a bot was a bannable offense now, so I tried taking the approach of renaming the window and setting my game status as that.
-Unfortunately discord did not recognize it so I've probably gotta rename a window discord does recognize to make this work.

-Unfortunately, that means that this thing basically has no hope of ever being something other people will want to use so it's now for my own personal use lol.
+### Kindle Reader

+This was originally made to read how much the user has read of a kindle book and set it as the user's discord status.
+However, I found out after finishing the module that reads values from kindle that usrebots on discord is now a bannable offense.

+So, unfortunately this project is now abandoned, but it was still fun to re-leard how to read values and pointers in RAM.